loopsocial/firework_ios_sdk/README.md

 FireworkVideoSDK.shopping.delegate = <Your delegate>
 ```

-The shopping lifecycle events provide opportinities to customize the product views, hydrate product information and handle when a user adds a product variant to the cart.
+The shopping lifecycle events provide opportunities to customize the product views, hydrate product information and handle when a user adds a product variant to the cart.

 ##### Shopping View Configuration